Lotus-Gaming-DE/wcr-api/README.md

 uvicorn main:app --reload
 ```

+Structured logging is initialised during the application's lifespan using
-Logging is configured at **INFO** level by a FastAPI lifespan handler which also
+``structlog``.
+Logs are emitted in JSON format at **INFO** level by default and
+include timestamps, log level and request details.
+The lifespan function also
-loads unit data on startup.
-This ensures the application is ready to serve
+loads unit data on startup so the API is ready to serve requests immediately.
-requests immediately and you will see data loading messages in the console.
+The log level can be customised by calling ``configure_logging`` with a
+different level before starting the app.

 When running locally the API is available at `http://127.0.0.1:8000`.